 I’m currently looking for a designer to work with, so if you’re interested in a collaboration, please contact me.
 I am willing to pay a lot more than I do today if I find the right match.

 Title your book:

 This is your second selling point.
-Don’t forget about the importance of a catching title.
-I love this video from Viven Reis about how to title your book; I’m sure you will too.
+Don’t forget about the importance of a catching title because you have two chances of

 If you have questions, please let me know in the comments below, and I’ll update with more information 🙂